lizihan021/ipa/README.md

 To use the middle server, go to `ipa-middle-server/sql` folder, change the `data.sql` script to configure the robot ip and initial commands, the schema is set as follows:

--`robots`: configure the robot ip and robot id -`commands` configure the initial command that the robot can recognize, each command is format as "direction time direction time"
+-`robots`: configure the robot ip and robot id

+-`commands` configure the initial command that the robot can recognize, each command is format as "direction time direction time"

 -`confuses`: configure the initial commands that the robot can not understand, normally set to be empty.

 After this run
 ```
 sh reset_test_db.sh
 ```

+Then run the  `./run_central.sh` to start the middle server, the folowing list introduces the api in the middle server,

+- `/api/Upload` POST request that is used to upload images to the middle server file system, which is normally called for internal usage.
+The middle server will takes the image uploaded by the robot and store in the file system.
+It also modify the database that record the image info.
+After the number of images reach a certain threshold (default: 100) the middle server will delete the oldest image.

+- `/api/download` GET request that enable the user to download the images stored in the file system.
+Params: `nums`, the number of image that the user request.

+- `/api/parseaction` GET request that respnse the translated commands in the database.
+If the command is not pretranslated in the database, the command will show up in the confusion table and let the crowd worker label it.

+- `/api/getvalidco` GET request that get all the pre translated command in the database

+- `/api/getconfusion` GET request that return all the command that currently store in the confusion table, which means the command that the middle server can not understand

+##### 4.4.
+Crowd Worker Label Interface

+The label interface enable the command that is currently in the confusion table to be labeld by crowd worker.
+The interface is split into two region,

+- `command list` resides in the right side of the interface, which shows the current confused command that waiting to be labeld by the crowd worker.

+- `translation buttons` resides in the left side of the interface, which enable the crowdworker interpret the command and add duration to each command that he interprets.
+Like for "turn right", he can iterpret as "right 1" which means turn right for one second.